Primarily, The Journal covers American economic and international business topics, and

 In 1896, The "Dow Jones Industrial Average" is officially launched.
 It is the first of several indices of stock and bond prices on the New York Stock Exchange.
 In 1899 "The Journal's" 'Review & Outlook column, which still runs today, appears for the first time.
 It initially was written by Charles Dow.

-The Wall Street Journal has its own online website where audiences or readers can read news through internet.
-The Wall Street Journal Online, was launched in 1996.
+online website where audiences or readers can read news through internet.
+The Wall Street

 In 2003, Dow Jones began to integrate reporting of the Journal's print and online subscribers together in Audit Bureau of Circulations statements.
 In 2007, it was commonly believed to be the largest paid-subscription news site on the Web, with 980,000 paid subscribers.